 MORE ON FINANCING WITH KEVIN+JONATHAN

 If you’re a buyer needing or considering a mortgage, take a gander at the following general points you should keep in mind as we proceed with our work together.
-If you’re a seller, going through this material also will inform you as to how we review offers when they come in and glean insight as to which offer to accept, i.e., how plausible is it that this loan will close.
+If you’re a seller, going through this material also will inform you as to how we’ll review offers and glean insight as to which offer to accept, i.e., how plausible is it that a given loan will close.

 Remember that your case is probably unique and what follows now is only for general consumption.

 Putting a down payment that’s more than 20 percent will bolster our offer’s appeal especially if an offer prices pushes past nearby comps and an appraisal is in the mix — we’ve had plenty of buyers win the offer process without being the highest offer but the best offer because of details like this.